 Signs and Symptoms of a Renal Abscess

 Urine culture can often isolate the responsible bacteria and is needed for antibiotic resistance testing.

 Sonographic signs for a renal abscess in renal ultrasound are a hypoechoic mass within the renal capsule, which may have inclusion of air (echogenic reflex with dorsal shadowing).
 Doppler sonography may show increased blood flow at the margin of the renal abscess, whereas blood flow is often not visible in the center of the mass.
 CT should be initiated in case of abnormalities in the sonography.

 Intravenous urography has only historical value in suspected renal abscess and is now replaced by CT.
 If done, KUB x-ray may show an increased renal shadow and nephrolithiasis.
-The excretion of contrast media is often delayed with displacement of the pyelocaliceal system.
+The excretion of contrast media is often delayed with displacement of the pyelocalyceal system.
 Urography may be normal and may fail to diagnose renal abscess.

 Treatment of a Renal Abscess